BigBrotherPronin/GabeTools/README.md

 3. Restart the application or redeploy for changes to take effect.

+Each file can be downloaded individually.
 The download functionality is protected by a password.
 The default password is `engineering123`, which can be changed in the `study-materials/page.tsx` file.

 ## Learn More